 What is Percutaneous Transluminal Rotational Ablation (PTCRA)?

 The Rotablator system is a catheter-based Angioplasty device utilizing a diamond-coated elliptical burr at the tip of a flexible shaft.
-Tracking coaxially over a guide wire and rotating at upto 190,000 revolutions per minute, the burr preferentially cuts away plaque while avoiding healthy tissue.
-The burr ablates plaque into fine particles that are disposed off by the body’s reticuloendothelial system.
+Tracking coaxially over a guide wire and rotating at up to 190,000 revolutions per minute, the burr preferentially cuts away plaque while avoiding healthy tissue.
+The burr ablates plaque into fine particles that are disposed of by the body’s reticuloendothelial system.

 What happens after the Angioplasty Procedure?

 After the Angioplasty procedure, patients are taken to an Intensive care unit with special monitoring equipment.
 Blood pressure, pulse monitoring and ECGs are performed routinely after Angioplasty procedures and do not signify any special problems.
 If a patient experiences any chest discomfort or pressure, the nurse should be notified immediately.